MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 The first thing a ReadThenWrite statement does is acquire a lock on the Coordinator.
 This lock prevents all write-only transactions and other ReadThenWrite statements from executing until the current ReadThenWrite statement has fully completed.
+The lock does block any other operation.
 Then a timestamp is selected and the read is performed at that timestamp.
 Finally, the write behaves identically to a write-only transaction containing a single statement (a new timestamp is selected for the write).

 For more information you can read the design document for these
 statements: [https://github.com/MaterializeInc/materialize/blob/main/doc/developer/design/20210715_table_update.md](https://github.com/MaterializeInc/materialize/blob/main/doc/developer/design/20210715_table_update.md)